Enefits/enefits-android-nft-sdk/README.md

 }
 ```

-* Steps to integrate AAR file
+* Steps to integrate AAR file.
+AAR file can be found at https://github.com/Enefits/enefits-android-nft-sdk/tree/main/EnefitsAar

 ```
 1. Add AAR file in Libs folder (if not exist, create one at root).
-AAR can be found at [https://github.com/Enefits/enefits-android-nft-sdk/tree/main/EnefitsAar]

 2. In Project level gradle file, provide path like this in repository